on November 15th 2017

 - 2.3 million youths ages 12 to 17 drink alcohol.

 - 65.3 million people ages 12 and older binge drink.

 - 16.3 million people ages 12 and older drink heavily.

 - 85 percent of adults have used alcohol during their lifetime.

 For women, binge drinking is defined as having four or more drinks on one occasion.
 Binge drinking for men involves having five or more drinks on one occasion.
 Heavy drinking occurs when someone binge drinks on five or more days in the past 30 days.

 Alcohol addiction is the most common type of substance use disorder in the United States.
 Substance use disorder is the medical term for addiction, and alcohol use disorder is the medical term for alcoholism.
 The latter condition affects about 5 percent of Americans each year.

-Unless otherwise specified, the following stats are from the most recent National Survey on Drug Use and Health.
+Unless otherwise specified, the following stats about the prevalence of alcoholism are from the most recent National Survey on Drug Use and Health: